 A major goal of family therapy in substance abuse treatment is prevention – especially keeping substance abuse from moving from one generation to another.

-A major goal of family therapy in substance abuse treatment is prevention – especially keeping substance abuse from moving from one generation to another.
+One major goal of family therapy in substance abuse treatment is prevention – especially keeping substance abuse from moving from one generation to another.
 Study after study shows that if one person in a family abuses alcohol or drugs, the remaining family members will have an increased risk of using substances themselves.
-The single most potent risk factor of future mal-adaption, predisposition to substance use, and psychological difficulties is a parent’s substance‐abusing behavior.
+The single most potent risk factor of future predisposition to substance use is a parent’s substance‐abusing behavior.
 A healthy family structure can prevent adolescent substance abuse, even in the face of heavy peer pressure to drink or use.2

 How Is Family Therapy Typically Used Today?